 5. Head guard

 This is another item you will definitely need if you plan on sparring consistently.
-I really can’t stress this enough as it will make you feel more comfortable, confident, and most importantly protect your head while sparring with your opponent.
+I really can’t stress this enough as it will make you feel more comfortable, and confident, and most importantly protect your head while sparring with your opponent.
 (To an extent)

 There are a few different types of head guards that you will have to consider.
 These include: